The Federative Republic of Brazil

 Canadian citizens using a Canadian passport need a visa to visit Brazil.

-Click here for a FILLABLE BRAZILIAN VISA APPLICATION.
+Click here for a FILLABLE BRAZIL VISA APPLICATION.

-Click here for a FILLABLE BRAZILIAN VISA APPLICATION for MINORS / CHILDREN / YOUTHS.
+Click here for a FILLABLE BRAZIL VISA APPLICATION for MINORS / CHILDREN / YOUTHS.

 WARNING TO ALL CANADIANS: Changes in Brazilian procedures now mean there are different processing times depending on your home province.
 Residents of Western Canada are warned it takes a minimum of three working weeks (often one month) to acquire a Brazilian visa.
 Residents of Eastern Canada are warned it takes a minimum of two working weeks, but often extends beyond three weeks, to get a visa issued.
 Residents of Manitoba and Ontario usually have visas processed in less than two weeks.